The Bruce Trail

 Difficulty: Easy – Very Hard

-South Georgian Bay boasts some of the best sections of The Bruce Trail and calls home to three different sections: The Blue Mountains section, The Beaver Valley section and Sydenham section of The Bruce Trail.
+South Georgian Bay has some of the best sections of The Bruce Trail and is home to three different sections: The Blue Mountains section, The Beaver Valley section and Sydenham section of The Bruce Trail.

-The Blue mountain section holds 59.1km of trail
+The Blue Mountain Section: 59.1 km of trail

-The terrain changes abruptly as the Trail enters the area known as the Blue Mountains.
-Set among high bluffs interspersed with deep, wide valleys.
-From the trail, there are excellent views of the rolling countryside and Nottawasaga Bay.
+The terrain changes abruptly as the Bruce Trail enters the area known as the Blue Mountains.
+Set among high bluffs with deep, wide valleys, there are excellent views of the rolling countryside and Nottawasaga Bay.

-The Beaver Valley section holds 79km of trail
+The Beaver Valley Section : 79 km of trail

-Dolostone cliffs are plentiful; the valley, almost 10km at its mouth narrows quickly upstream of Eugenia Falls.
+In this area dolostone cliffs are plentiful.
+The valley, almost 10 km at its mouth, narrows quickly upstream of Eugenia Falls.
 The trail turns south from both directions and follows the Beaver River flowing through the Niagara escarpment as it circulates north to Georgian Bay.
 The ghost hamlet of Blantyre can be found here.

 The trail crosses the valley of the Bighead River before turning north to follow the Escarpment to the Bayview Escarpment Nature Reserve.
 From Spectacular views, provincially rare ferns and the crown jewel of the section the Bayview Escarpment Nature Reserve.